PhD in Comparative Literature

 9) This process continues apace until all chapters, including introduction, conclusion, notes and bibliography, are submitted and approved.

 10) Defense date is set at least two months in advance in consultation with Chair when all chapter drafts have been received and approved, and the Chair deems the project acceptable in content, form, and language and ready to stand defense.
 Student reserves room and contacts all committee members to confirm their presence.
-Chair notifies students of protocols for defense: confirms available technology as necessary in advance; advises student on expectations for defense (e.g. short oral presentation of findings in advance of committee questions/discussion); reminds students that refreshments are customary.
+Chair notifies students of protocols for defense; confirms available technology as necessary in advance; advises student on expectations for defense (e.g. a short oral presentation of findings in advance of committee questions/discussion); reminds students that refreshments are customary.

 11) Defense [date]: Chair advises Graduate Program Director of defense date at least one month in advance; GPD advises Graduate School and announces to Program and Department lists.
 Student invites friends/colleagues, sends reminders to Committee one month and one week in advance of defense date.
 Student circulates final draft to Chair and all committee members at least one month in advance of defense.
 Student brings hard copies of complete dissertation to defense for each faculty member to facilitate discussion, in addition to electronic copies that have been circulated.